chanchanandroo/Free-Code-Camp/README - Caesar Cipher.md

 caesar(text, shift) #calling the function to work and shifting 'Hello Zaira' caesar(text, 13) # shift it by 13 instetad of 3

+## Status

+✅ **Complete**
+This project helped me get more comfortable with Python and using Git.
+It’s a small step, but it represents real learning.

+Author

+Andrew Chan
+GitHub – @chanchanandroo